 Discover the child development milestones your kids will reach during their motor development and what it means when it comes to their physical activity and play.

 I am a big proponent of physical activity for kids because I know the positive impact it has not only on their physical development, but on child brain development and perceptual-motor, social, and emotional development.

-Below are the child development stages you can expect your child to pass through on the way to maturity.
+Below are the stages you can expect your child to pass through on the way to maturity.
 I think you'll also find this to be a helpful resource for determining when your your child is old enough to participate successfully in organized, competitive kids sports activities.